adilkhann1/smart-barrier-iot/README.md

 - C / C++
 - Wi-Fi, HTTP
 - Sensors and actuators

+## 🧪 Development
+The project was developed using both:
+- Arduino IDE
+- Visual Studio Code

+This allowed flexible debugging and testing of embedded and IoT components.

 ## 🎯 Result
 A fully functional prototype of an automated access control system.